vinceimbat/vinceimbat/content/craig mod.md

 title: Craig Mod
 date: 2021-06-30
 aliases:
+  - Craig-Mod
-- "Craig-Mod"
+  - /thoughts/craig-mod
-- "/thoughts/craig-mod"
+  - Craig Mod
 tags:
   - thoughts
   - seedlings
+sr-due: 2024-11-15
+sr-interval: 3
+sr-ease: 253
 ---
 Craig Mod is a writer and photographer from Japan.
 He blogs at craigmod.com.
 He’s like a modern-day [[henry david thoreau]] who walks and writes, except he’s not too particular with philosophy and is more interested in culture, literature, and story-telling.
 That is why he talked to other people, unlike Thoreau or [[annie dillard]] who engaged more with [[nature]] and, thus, talked more to themselves.
 (Note: How much should I talk to people I meet on my walks?)